eolementhe/guide/guide.md

   <summary><b>How to add Dropbox account?</b></summary>

 To add a new dropbox account you need to open the Dropbox management modal which is located in the block itself:

 ![workflow-dropbox-1](images/workflow-dropbox-1.png)

 Or in the preset menu :

 ![workflow-dropbox-2](images/workflow-dropbox-2.png)

 Click on `Connect new Dropbox account`.

 ![workflow-dropbox-3](images/workflow-dropbox-3.png)

 Another browser page will open with dropbox, log in with the desired account :

 ![workflow-dropbox-5](images/workflow-dropbox-5.png)

 Click on `Allow`for allow dropbox to access to the files and folders on your computer:

 ![workflow-dropbox-6](images/workflow-dropbox-6.png)

-You would then be redirected to this page :
+You would then be redirected to this page.
 Click on `Go to home page`.

 ![workflow-dropbox-7](images/workflow-dropbox-7.png)

 Now you can select your Dropbox account in your workflow.
 Click on `Choose from dropbow`for To access your dropbox files.

 ![workflow-dropbox-8](images/workflow-dropbox-8.png)

 Dropbox will open a new browser window such as the one below for select your files.

 ![workflow-dropbox-9](images/workflow-dropbox-9.png)

 At any moment you can see, modify, create and delete dropbox account with preset modal see previously :

 ![workflow-dropbox-11](images/workflow-dropbox-11.png)

 </details>